okl/danger-jawsome/jawsome-dsl/README.md

     (defxform 'remove-fields make-remove-fields)

-See init_registry.clj for more defxform examples.
+See init_registry.clj or xform_test.clj for more defxform examples.

 ### Registering custom vars (defvar)